Marketplace: Feline-focused Animal Sympathy Cards

 But there was one other project that had been waiting in the wings all these years, and with the loss of Namir I felt as if I had finally, somehow, come full circle and arrived at the point where I could put my grief in images and design the animal sympathy cards I had always planned to do, but kept putting off until the time was right.
 I think I wanted to make sure that I had enough experience and perspective so I wouldn’t design something I’d turn my back on later, thinking it was incomplete or immature.
 You can read more about the design of my set of sympathy cards in Perhaps the Storm is Finally Over.

 Of all cats, Namir himself doesn’t appear here except for his pawprints in “I Will Always Walk With You”, based on an actual photo I took of our wet prints on my stone path not long before he died.
 But two years prior to his loss, in 2006 and 2007, I lost five cats in 18 months, four of my old friends, and Lucy who I lost at 15 months to FIP, months after Stanley, at age 25.
 I received so many cards, and so many apologies that they weren’t animals-specific, and didn’t really convey the givers’ feelings.
 I remembered that when I lost Namir and entered into these designs.
+Clearly there was a need for animal sympathy cards, and especially feline-themed cards.

 The cards are feline-centric because those are the images and ideas I began to work with, but there are several for non-feline losses including a dog I came to adore while working with her person and two that are not specific for species at all.

 Each of the cats depicted here was or is one of mine and the dog is Tika, a therapy dog whose guardian, Karen Litzinger, I’d worked with on her pet loss CD and who I’d gotten to know well enough to feel comfortable at using her photo.
 I live with cats and have lots of feline material, but more than that I am careful with the images I use, not only that they are easily recognized and representative of our animal companions, but that I know the animal well enough to use its image for this purpose.
 They are conveying a heavy thought, and I don’t take the relationship with my subject matter lightly.
-Now that I have a comprehensive commercial website I can add the dogs I’ve met to these sympathy cards as well as other animals, a rather slow but happy process of contacting the owners of all the portraits I’ve painted and photos I’ve taken to be certain using their dog’s or other pet’s image is okay.
+Now that I have a comprehensive commercial website I can add the dogs I’ve met to these animal sympathy cards as well as other animals, a rather slow but happy process of contacting the owners of all the portraits I’ve painted and photos I’ve taken to be certain using their dog’s or other pet’s image is okay.

 Animal professionals, wholesale, retail

-I am so pleased that six veterinarians or veterinary hospitals now order their own personal mix of sympathy cards from me.
+I am so pleased that six veterinarians or veterinary hospitals now order their own personal mix of animal sympathy cards from me.
 Certain cards can be custom printed with a logo or custom sentiment on the inside as well.
 Information on wholesale ordering is available, and I have a discount for animal professionals who use these cards and other goods in the course of their business.

-The original set of 12 designs
+The original set of 12 animal sympathy designs

 While I am a fine artist, I have actually earned my living as a graphic designer for most of my career.
 Designing everything from letterhead to websites every day, the task of designing these cards was second nature to me.
 I was glad, for once, to use my commercial art skills to create something for my offering of animal art, especially since my poor neglected cats could just expire all over my desk before I took my eyes off the computer.